Vanderbilt University: Founding and early years

+In 1905, Main Building (Kirkland Hall), which originally had two Victorian towers, burnt down and was rebuilt in an Italianate design with a single 170-foot tower after the university received donations totaling over $50,000.
+There is speculation that the school initially intended to rebuild both towers of the original Kirkland Hall but lacked the funds to do so.

 Connections to slavery

 Many of the university's early leaders had prominent ties to slavery and the Confederacy before the Civil War.
 Frank Vanderbilt was "a Confederate sympathizer" during the Civil War.
 McTyeire was born into a slave-owning family and authored an essay in favor of slavery.
 Garland owned "up to 60 slaves" before the Civil War.

 One of the founding trustees, Hezekiah William Foote, was a Confederate veteran and the owner of four plantations in Mississippi, including Mount Holly.
 The Treasurer of the Board of Trust from 1872 to 1875, Alexander Little Page Green, whose portrait hangs in Kirkland Hall, was a Methodist preacher and a former slave owner.
 His son-in-law, Robert A. Young, was a Methodist minister who served as the Financial Secretary on the Board of Trust from 1874 to 1882, retiring from the board in 1902.
 The Elliston family, who owned slaves, donated some of their Burlington Plantation, in one of the first expansions of the campus.